We’ve had metallic crayons for the last couple of years and loved them, but for some reason never tried them on black paper.

 Feel free to chime in at the end with your own experiences with metallic art materials—I obviously haven’t tried them all!

-All of these drawings and tests were made on hearts cut out of black poster board, (left over after we cut out our heart crowns), by the way.
+All of these drawings and tests were made on hearts cut out of black poster board, (left over from our heart crowns).

 The Crayola metallic colored pencils worked better and showed up fairly well on the black.
 We haven’t tried other brands of metallic colored pencils, but were pretty happy with these.
-And the price is decent, at under $4.
+And the price is decent, around $5.